 - Position: Professor of History of Science & Technology

-- Areas of expertise: History of science and technology 1850-1930, especially electricity, lighting, telecommunications, gender, hearing loss, patents, and expertise.
+- Areas of expertise: History of science and technology 1850-1930, especially electricity, telecommunications, gender, women in engineering. and the history of hearing loss, .
 I also teach the philosophy of technology.

 - Email: G.J.N.Gooday@leeds.ac.uk

 History of Electrical Technology, especially Telecommunications and hearing loss, gender and technology, women in engineering, histories of patenting, the philosophy of technology.